Semiregularity as a consequence of Goodwillie's theorem: The Abel--Jacobi map for (derived) schemes and stacks

-For $X$ smooth and proper over $R$, Remark \ref{horproperrk} then implies that $\cL_{p-1} \circ \psi$ annihilates such obstructions provided $\ch_p(\oR f_*Z)$ stays of Hodge type on deforming $Z$.
-For suitable moduli of proper schemes $Z$ over $X$, this gives rise to a reduced global obstruction theory
+For $X$ smooth and proper over $R$, Remark \ref{horproperrk} then implies that $\cL_{p-1} \circ \psi$ annihilates obstructions to deforming $Z$ over $X$ provided the unique horizontal lift of $\ch_p(\oR f_*\sO_Z)$ remains of Hodge type.
+For any open substack $\fN$ of the moduli stack of proper schemes over $X$ which parametrises schemes satisfying that condition, this gives rise to a reduced global obstruction theory, sending $[Z \to X_B] \in \fN(B)$ to

 in particular this applies to stable curves $Z$ over $X$, as required in the study of Gromov--Witten invariants (see for instance \cite[\S 2.2]{KoolThomas1}). \end{remark}